CaptainDashenka/InfantNutrition_Chatbot/data/depth_2/https___www_cdc_gov_nutrition_infantandtoddlernutrition_breastfeeding_what_to_expect_html.md

 ### Postpartum Depression

 [Postpartum depression](/breastfeeding-special-circumstances/hcp/illnesses-conditions/postpartum-depression.html) is depression that some women feel after having a baby.
-Feelings of postpartum depression are more intense and last longer than those of “baby blues,” a term used to describe the worry, sadness, and tiredness many women experience after having a baby.
-“Baby blues” symptoms typically resolve on their own within a few days.
-Postpartum depression is common and doesn’t feel the same for everyone.
+Feelings of postpartum depression are more intense and last longer than those of aÌ‚â‚¬Å“baby blues,aÌ‚â‚¬ï¿1⁄2 a term used to describe the worry, sadness, and tiredness many women experience after having a baby. aÌ‚â‚¬Å“Baby bluesaÌ‚â‚¬ï¿1⁄2 symptoms typically resolve on their own within a few days.
+Postpartum depression is common and doesnaÌ‚â‚¬TMt feel the same for everyone.
 How often symptoms occur, how long they last, and how intense they may feel can be different for each person.
 [Mothers with postpartum depression can usually continue to breastfeed](/reproductive-health/depression/).
 If you think you may be experiencing postpartum depression, or have other mental health concerns, contact your healthcare provider for help right away.
 Many medications do pass into breastmilk, but you can work with your healthcare provider to identify treatment options that are safe to use while breastfeeding.

 ### Breastfeeding Considerations